smclab/openk9/js-packages/docs-website/docs/embeddable-app.md

 A working example can be found here [demo.openk9.io](http://demo.openk9.io)

-This package takes care oc complex interactions on your behalf.
+This package takes care of complex interactions on your behalf.

 ## Usage